 5. Who could benefit if I gave it away?

 In Chicago, my family had grown very involved with a ministry in the infamous Cabrini Green neighborhood on Chicago’s Near North Side, Holy Family School.
 We grew passionate about this community of people and the school itself.
 The mission of providing high-quality Christian education to underserved African American families spoke to us.
-My wife and children served there, and I headed up a fundraising campaign for building a new school.
+My wife and children served there, and I headed up a fundraising campaign for building them a new school.

 We all felt God calling us to make a pledge, so we called a family meeting to decide about selling the Telluride house.
 It felt so good to use the money from something we no longer needed to help a ministry that could do so much with it.
 We have fond memories of the time our family spent there, but we’ve never regretted the decision to use it to give to this ministry we all loved.
 This experience showed me that when you make yourself available and show up where God is already at work, you get to experience a miracle.